-A Habitual Offender Scheme provides penalties to people who repeatedly commit serious offences.
-Under this scheme:
+The Habitual Offender Scheme provides penalties to people who repeatedly commit serious offences.

-- Drivers who accumulate 3 convictions for serious offences (as defined in a list) within 5 years will be declared a 'habitual offender' by the courts.
+- Drivers who are found guilty of 3 serious offences (as defined in a list) within 5 years will be declared a 'habitual offender' by the courts

 - The court may also, at the time of conviction, or at a later time, quash the declaration if it determines that the disqualification imposed is disproportionate and unjust having regard to the total driving record of the person or special circumstances of the case.